- The editing and arrangement of Sādhanai Sāram

 Sādhanai Sāram consists of many individual verses and groups of verses that Sri Sadhu Om composed at various times (mostly during the last thirty years or so of his bodily lifetime) and under various circumstances, but most of them were written as replies to questions that he was asked specifically about the practice of self-investigation or self-surrender.

 For many years these verses existed only in manuscript form, either in notebooks or on loose sheets of paper, but some of them were included in appropriate places in Part One of Śrī Ramaṇa Vaṙi (the Tamil original of The Path of Sri Ramana), which was first published in 1967, so people who read Śrī Ramaṇa Vaṙi often asked Sri Sadhu Om when the whole of Sādhanai Sāram would be published.
-However, since no money was available at that time to publish it, it was not printed until 1983, when some friends of Sri Sadhu Om offer to finance its publication.
+However, since no money was available at that time to publish it, it was not printed until 1983, when some friends of Sri Sadhu Om offered to finance its publication.

 When the decision to publish it was made, Sri Sadhu Om began to arrange the verses in order, and at that time some other friends and I asked him to compose and include in it some verses on several subjects that we had heard him discussing (such as renunciation, analysis of our experience in our three states, effort made intermittently, superimposition of the qualities of self upon the ego, sat-saṅga, fear of death and the analogy of shop rent), so he composed many new verses at that time.